term-llm

 Provider Credentials Notes

-DuckDuckGo none default, free
+DuckDuckGo none free fallback option

 Exa EXA_API_KEY semantic search